natenka/pyneng-book-en/docs/source/book/07_files/write.rst

     !service timestamps debug datetime msec localtime show-timezone yearservice timestamps log datetime msec localtime show-timezone yearservice password-encryptionservice sequence-numbers!no ip domain lookup!ip ssh version 2!

 As a result, all lines in the list were written into one line because there was no symbol ``\n`` at the end of lines.

-You can add line feed character in different ways.
-For example, you can simply process list in the loop:
+You can add newline character in different ways.
+For example, you can loop through a list:

 .. code:: python

     In [13]: cfg_lines2 = []

     In [14]: for line in cfg_lines:
-       ....:     cfg_lines2.append( line + '\n' )
+       ....:     cfg_lines2.append(line + '\n')
        ....:

     In [15]: cfg_lines2